CE Writer's Guidelines for Nurses

 - Remember that test questions should measure mastery of the objectives.
 After you have written the test, check that it includes questions relating to each objective.

-- Make sure the correct option is derived from the narrative and defensible as the best answer.
+- Make sure the one correct option is derived from the narrative and defensible as the best answer.

 - Be certain that the three incorrect options are plausible.

 - Do not write "multiple-multiple" questions, that is, those that present a list of options, then ask the test taker to choose "a and b," "a, b and c," etc.

 - Avoid the options "None of the above" and "All of the above."
 Also, avoid phrasing questions in the negative, for example, using "all of the following EXCEPT" or "which of the following is NOT."

 - Limit yourself to one question that involves statistics, number of cases or the like.
 Examples: "What percentage of ventilated patients develop ventilator-associated pneumonia?"
 "How many cases of HIV/AIDS were recorded in the U.S. in 2008?"
 "What is the prevalence of migraine among U.S. women?"

 - Use the same terminology in the test as in the narrative.
 (For example, if the narrative refers only to "hypertension," use "hypertension," not "high blood pressure," in the test.)

 - Be sure the order of questions matches the sequence of information in the narrative, e.g., question No. 1 should correspond to the information appearing in the narrative first.